soravux/scoop/doc/usage.rst

     python -m scoop fullTree.py

 .. note::
-  If you are using a Python version prior to 2.7, must start SCOOP using :option:`-m scoop.__main__`.
+  If you are using a Python version prior to 2.7, you must start SCOOP using :option:`-m scoop.__main__`.
 You should also consider using an up-to-date version of Python.